mishide/Springboard/Capstone_1/readme.md

 Why
 ========================================================

-<b>56.4%</b> Sensitivity is the average True Positive results observed across 10 separate radiology sites during a study reported in <u>The Spine</u> journal April 2017.
-Ten sites were tested with the highest performance reaching a sensitivity of 72%, meaning 28 out of 100 that were reported as Abnormal were actually normal.
+<b>56.4% Sensitivity is the average True Positive results observed across 10 separate radiology sites during a study reported in <u>The Spine</u> journal April 2017.
+Ten sites were tested with the highest performance reaching a sensitivity of 72%, meaning 28 out of 100 that were reported as Abnormal were actually normal</b><
 <br><br>